 How long it takes to get a divorce modification depends on many factors.
 In an uncontested modification, the process generally moves forward much faster.
 Our attorney prepares and files the petition and asks the judge for approval.
 If approved, the court issues a new order reflecting the modifications.
 This may be possible without either party making a court appearance.

 Of course, a contested divorce modification will likely take longer.
 Both sides will need to file paperwork, the court will need to schedule a hearing on its docket, and the judge will hear arguments for and against the petition.
 The judge may then take time to weigh the arguments before deciding.
 This does not always occur, but it could.

-If necessary, an Athens divorce modification attorney from Charlotte Christian Law can help you take additional steps to protect your child, your finances, or yourself while we work on your Petition to Modify.
+If necessary, an Athens divorce modification attorney from The Law Offices of Charlotte Christian and Associates can help you take additional steps to protect your child, your finances, or yourself while we work on your Petition to Modify.
 If you believe there is an immediate danger, an order of protection or another similar action may be necessary.
 We are here to help you navigate this process.